alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

   - `terraform state rm`: Remove resource from state without destroying it
   - `terraform state list`: List all Terraform-managed resources
   - `terraform state mv`: update the state to match the current deployment.
 Terraform would not touch the actual resource that is deployed, but it would simply attach the existing object to the new address in Terraform.
+- state locking, ensure the state does not become corrupt with the remote state

 ### Terraform force-unlock
 - This command is specifically designed to force unlock the state file and allow modifications to be made.